dfinity/portal/docs/developer-docs/integrations/sns/sns-intro.md

    [open source](https://github.com/dfinity/ic/tree/master/rs/sns), on an application subnet.
 They can then choose to follow the same SNS versions than system-provided SNSs follow or they can choose to deviate from this path.
-   In this option, the SNS community requires to be more active in implementing, testing and approving SNS code versions.
+   In this option, the SNS community has to be more active in implementing, testing and approving SNS code versions.

 3) **Build your own DAO or use frameworks provided by others to build your DAO.**